Neil-McK/DccDiagnostics/README.md

-on an Arduino Uno/Nano/Mega, this introduces up to 3us error in the micros() result, plus up to 6.5us uncertainty in the scheduling of the interrupt which samples the micros() value; consequently, the measured pulse length will, approximately once every millisecond, be off by up to 10.5us when using micros() on an Arduino, and the rest of the time be up to 4us off.
+on an Arduino Uno/Nano/Mega, this introduces up to 3us error in the micros() result, plus up to 6.5us uncertainty in the scheduling of the interrupt which samples the micros() value; consequently, the measured pulse length will, approximately once every millisecond, be off by up to 10us when using micros() on an Arduino, and the rest of the time be up to 4us off.

 The sketch has also been compiled successfully for the ESP8266 and ESP32, currently without any WiFi or Bluetooth interfaces.
-On these targets, the timing is performed using the micros() function.
+On the ESP8266, the timing is performed using the micros() function.
 Consequently, some inaccuracies due to interrupts are still present, of the order of 4us either way.
+The ESP32 uses its input capture mode which works very well.

 The sketch produces output to the Serial stream, by default once every 4 seconds.
 The output statistics includes bit counts,